Gardening is both a relaxing activity and a fruitful way (pun intended) to get some outdoor exercise.

-This refers to an activity where you tend and cultivate a piece of farm.
+This refers to an activity where you tend and cultivate a piece of land.
 It is usually associated with small scale farming, and most people practice it as a passive activity.

 Choose the plants you want to grow

 The first and most important step is to choose the plants that you want to grow.
 As a rule of thumb, grow plants that will give you value.
-This refers to those that can be consumed as food or provide aesthetic value to your compound.
-However, it is advisable to consult with your neighbors on what plants are best to grow for your environment so that you do not end up planting species that will not survive.
+Some examples are edible plants, or plants that enhance your property's aesthetical value.

 Pick a location

-Instead of planting in single rows, it is advisable to use blocks or bed.
-Ideally, a garden should measure between three and four feet wide – this allows you to access the center from any side.
-Also, the bed should be 10 feet long so that you do not step into it and compact the ground.
+Instead of planting in single rows, it is advisable to either use blocks or a garden bed.
+Ideally, a garden block should measure between three and four feet wide – this allows you to access the center from any side.
+A garden bed should be about 10 feet long so that you do not have to step into it and compact the soil.

 When starting, ensure that there is enough space for each plant to grow.
 This is because plants become more prominent as they grow, and overcrowding affects their health.
-A small garden that is well taken care of can produce as much as a large garden that is poorly tended.
+A small garden that is well taken care of can produce as much or more than a large garden that is poorly tended.

 Get the right tools

 Using the right tools is essential for any garden, big or small.
-Having the right tools with you will make the gardening process efficient and productive compared to making use of the wrong farm tools.
-Some of the essential equipment needed for gardening include a garden hoe, leaf rake, and shovels.
+Having the right tools with you will make the gardening process more efficient and productive.
+Some of the essential tools needed for gardening are a garden hoe, leaf rake, and shovels.

-Before you plant anything in your garden, it is essential to know the PH condition of your soil.
-This information helps you to understand your soil's risk of contamination, its chemical composition, and how it affects the choice of plants you will grow.
-Some plants perform well in alkaline conditions while others thrive in acidic areas.
+Before you plant anything in your garden, it is essential to know the PH of the soil.
+This information helps you to understand your soil's chemical composition, and how it affects the choice of plants that will thrive in it.
+Most plants perform well in alkaline conditions, but some others, such as potatoes, thrive in acidic areas.